VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-Updated **May 15th, 2025**.
+Updated **June 11th, 2025**.

 For the next webinar, the challenge is to visualise the data from a hyperkalemia trial.
-Details can be found [here](data/2025/2025-05-14).
+Details can be found [here](data/2025/2025-06-11).

 Submit your visualisations [here](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform) or send them to <info@wonderfulwednesday.org>!